• Skip to primary navigation

 2. While the crust is still hot, brush any cracks that have developed with the egg/half & half mixture.
 This will seal the cracks.

-3. Leftovers if any can be reheated in a 350°F oven for 15 minutes or until hot.
+3. Any leftovers can be reheated in a 350°F oven for 15 minutes or until hot.

 Nutrition